Der Begriff des Instinktes einst und jetzt: Contents

 The introduction of Der Begriff des Instinktes einst und jetzt describes that the book aims to give an historical account of the concept of instinct.
 For this purpose it also discusses the different directions of animal psychology in a historical context.
 Further, Ziegler wants to show that the distinction between animal mind and human mind is not clear cut but gradual, whereby the human mind is at the top of an hierarchical order.

 The book is chronologically ordered, beginning with the view of Ancient Greek philosophers on the animal mind.
-It is argued that atomist philosophers distinguished more gradually between animal and human mind, whilst idealist philosophers made a more clear cut distinction.
+It is argued that atomist philosophers distinguished more gradually between animal and human mind, while idealist philosophers made a more clear cut distinction.
 From the latter, the stoics emerged who introduced the concept of instinct as a property uniquely possessed by animals and not by humans.
 This view was adopted by Scholasticism, which amplified the human-animal distinction.
 At this time, so Ziegler, instinct was a blueprint of natures way, as given by god.
 Humans on the other hand had reason, with which they could freely decide what to do.
 Moreover, instinct was equated with unconscious behavior and reason with conscious behavior.
 During the Age of Enlightenment, many scholars rejected the scholastic conception and some rejected the concept of instinct overall, arguing that animals as well as humans are fully guided by reason.
 Behaviors that seem present without prior learning were simply the result of behavior learned by ancestors.
 This idea was strongly inspired by Lamarck's theory of inheritance of acquired characteristics.
 In contrast Darwin's saw instincts not as abilities that were learned and passed on but as resulting from the process of natural selection.
 After Darwin, there were still scientists such as Herbert Spencer and Wilhelm Wundt who followed the Lamarckian conception of inheritable instincts whom Ziegler calls Neo-lamarckists.

 Ziegler then describes the, in his time current, state of comparative psychology and the concept of instinct.
 He introduces August Weismann's idea, that instincts are not learned abilities which are inherited but instead have their origin in the variation of germ cells.
 Ziegler grounds his own conception of instinct on Weismann's.
 Furthermore, he mentions that he does not agree with the scholastic idea that instinct can be equated with unconscious and reason with conscious behavior.
 He argues that instinctive tendencies in humans, which he equates with drives, are often conscious and that unconscious actions do not always rely on instincts, for example when one forms an habit that is followed unconsciously.
 Physiologically, he describes instinctive actions as base on inherited connections in the nervous system, whereas actions of reason are based on acquired connections in the nervous system.